 So, we ventured out in the general direction of the super cool Rue Montorgueil in the center of town.
 During the day, this is the neighborhood’s ‘market street’, complete with cheesemakers, wine shops, butchers, fruits & vegetables and I’m sorry if I’m leaving anyone out – of course…the bakeries, how can we forget about you guys!

-At night, the street really comes to life with dozens of restaurants and wine bars.
+At night, the street comes to life with dozens of restaurants and wine bars.
 We found a cute little place called Comptoir de la Gastronomie just off Rue Montorgueil that specializes in Southwest French cuisine.
 How bad can a place be with that name, right?

 For starters we went for all too typical yet delicious foie gras but to spice things up a bit, we also ordered a side of cured meats.
-There was a strange looking guest on the plate that put rule #3 to its first test.
-I’m talking about that weird looking and ‘whitish’ thing just to the left of the fantastic red one in the picture below.
+There was a strange-looking guest on the plate that put rule #3 to its first test.
+I’m talking about that weird-looking and ‘whitish’ thing just to the left of the fantastic red one in the picture below.
 Can you guess what it is?

-Well, it looks like a bunch of spirals inside larger spirals and that’s pretty much what it is… After confirming with the friendly waiter, the verdict was in: it was the intestines inside intestines of one very unkosher animal.
+Well, it looks like a bunch of spirals inside larger spirals and that’s pretty much what it is… After confirming with the friendly waiter, the verdict was in: it was the intestines inside the intestines of one very unkosher animal.
 Can’t say it was delicious but hey, if it’s good enough for the French, who are we to judge, and in any case – a rule is a rule!

-The main dishes were a little bit more down to earth as you can see, yet super delicious: Idan continued the trend and went for a pork steak, Oded checked out what the sea had to offer with some fish and I went for a solid, and some would say boring, hamburger.
+The main dishes were a little bit more down to earth as you can see, yet super delicious: Idan continued the trend and went for a pork steak, Oded checked out what the sea had to offer with some fish and I went for a solid, and some would say boring hamburger.
 But it wasn’t just any hamburger as the lovely waiter said – it was a delicious mix of lamb and beef, from the Southwest of France, of course!

 Day 2 – Saturday

-Our first full day of our culinary weekend in Paris would take us to some of my favorite parts of town.
+The first full day of our culinary weekend in Paris would take us to some of my favorite parts of town.
 For breakfast, we headed deep into the Latin Quarter and another one of those ‘market streets’.
 This time it was Rue Mouffetard and it was another great example of just how much Paris is a city that’s made for living in it.
-Almost every part of Paris has its designated street, where one can stock up of fine produce and enjoy a good meal.
-This rule of thumb holds true even in areas that are filled with offices.
+Almost every part of Paris has its designated street, where one can stock up on fine produce and enjoy a good meal.
+This rule of thumb holds even in areas that are filled with offices.
 This is one of the reasons Paris is so unique!

 This time, we went for a classic Parisian breakfast consisting of an overpriced cup of coffee and delicious croissants.
 Making our way up Rue Mouffetard, we stocked up on some goodies for the road.
 How can you refuse?